Anyone's death diminishes me,

 John Tiller, 2021, veteran wargame designer & founder of John Tiller Software

-Cathie A. Bartz-Todd, 1993, producer at Virgin Interactive
+Cathie A. Bartz-Todd, 1993, producer at Virgin Interactive on Deluxe Scrabble, Terminator

 Margot Comstock (Tommervik), 2022, co-founder of Softalk, 1st Apple SW/games magazine

-Stephen Toulouse, 2017, Xbox Live community exec
+Stephen Toulouse, 2017, Xbox Live community exec, worked on FIFA 18, Need for Speed: Payback

 Will Townsend, 2011, producer on DJ Hero